 we're serious about

-CITES: Convention on International Trade of Endangered Species
+CITES: Convention on International Trade of Species at Risk

-Signed in 1973, the Convention on International Trade in Endangered Species (CITES) is based on precautionary regulations imposed before a species becomes endangered or extinct.
+Signed in 1973, CITES is based on precautionary regulations imposed before a species becomes species at risk or extinct.
 The convention regulates trade of select hardwoods species through an agreed upon, international system of permits and custom inspections upon both import and export of products.
 With CITES certification, the hardwoods have been legally acquired and produced in a sustainable fashion.
 CITES has been successful because governments understand that sustainable trade contributes to the survival of a species by creating economic incentives for its continued existence.

 CITES has three different levels of protection for species, known as Appendices.